-The establishment of large-scale biological databases and data repositories, such as National Cancer Institute's (NCI) The Cancer Genome Atlas (TCGA) \cite{TCGA} and Clinical Proteomic Tumor Analysis Consortium (CPTAC) \cite{CPTAC}, hold vast amounts of cancer data, especially multi-omics data, that can be readily used for disease analysis.
-Despite many efforts in building a foundation model for the omics data, the existing literature has no foundation model that has been trained on multi-omics pan-cancer data. scGPT is the foundation model trained for the single-cell sequencing data of 33 million cells \cite{cui2024scgpt}.
-SAMMS model has been trained on two cancer types (TCGA’s LGG and KIRC) using clinical (age, gender), gene expression, CNV, and miRNA, and WSI data \cite{zhu2023samms}.
-RNA Foundation Model (RNA-FM) was trained on 23 million non-coding RNA sequences \cite{chen2022interpretable}.
-PATH-GPTOMIC used copy number variations (CNV), genomic mutations, bulk RNA Seq, and WSI data to predict survival outcomes for two datasets (TCGA-GBMLGG, TCGA-KIRC) \cite{wang2024path}.
-The absence of a pan-cancer, multi-omics foundation model can be attributed to the complexity and heterogeneity of such data, lack of comprehensive datasets, specificity of current analytical methods, and large computational and resource constraints.
-To address these challenges, we consider a multi-omics, pan-cancer framework that involves only essential pre-processing steps.
-We propose a mini-foundation model called SeNMo (Self-Normalizing Deep Learning Model for Multi-Omics).
-SeNMo has been trained on six data modalities including clinical, gene expression, miRNA expression, DNA Methylation, DNA Mutations, and reverse-phase protein array (RPPA) expression data across 33 cancer types.
-We call it a mini-foundation model because the latent representations generated by SeNMo have not been evaluated for properties such as generalization, emergence, expressivity, scalability, and compositionally, which are essential traits for a model to be named as ``foundation model" \cite{alfasly2023foundation, waqas2023revolutionizing}.
-We evaluated SeNMo's generalization capability to tasks such as OS prediction and primary cancer classification.
-The rest of the evaluation is beyond the scope of this work and shall be pursued in future endeavors.
+The establishment of large-scale biological databases and data repositories, such as the National Cancer Institute's TCGA \cite{TCGA} and the Clinical Proteomic Tumor Analysis Consortium (CPTAC) \cite{CPTAC}, hold vast amounts of multi-omics cancer data that are readily available for disease analysis.
+Despite numerous efforts, existing literature lacks a foundation model trained on multi-omics pan-cancer data. scGPT is a foundation model trained for single-cell sequencing data comprising 33 million cells \cite{cui2024scgpt}.
+The SAMMS model was trained on two cancer types (TCGA’s LGG and KIRC) using patient-level data (age, gender), gene expression, CNV, miRNA, and WSI \cite{zhu2023samms}.
+The RNA Foundation Model (RNA-FM) was trained on 23 million non-coding RNA sequences \cite{chen2022interpretable}.
+PATH-GPTOMIC utilized CNV, genomic mutations, bulk RNA Seq, and WSI data to predict survival outcomes for two datasets (TCGA-GBMLGG, TCGA-KIRC) \cite{wang2024path}.
+The absence of a pan-cancer, multi-omics foundation model can be attributed to challenges such as data complexity, heterogeneity, limited comprehensive datasets, specificity of analytical methods, and large computational demands.
+To address these challenges, we propose a multi-omics, pan-cancer framework with minimal preprocessing, introducing a foundation model called the 'Self-Normalizing Deep Learning Model for Multi-Omics' (SeNMo).
+SeNMo has been trained on six data modalities, including clinical, gene expression, miRNA expression, DNA methylation, DNA mutations, and reverse-phase protein array (RPPA) expression data across 33 cancer types.
+We have evaluated SeNMo for generalization, scalability, emergence, expressivity, and compositionality, which are essential traits for a true foundation model \cite{alfasly2023foundation, waqas2023revolutionizing}.
+We evaluated SeNMo's generalization capability to unseen datasets and across different tasks such as OS prediction, primary cancer classification, and tertiary lymph structures (TLS) ratio prediction.
+Figure \ref{fig:SeNMo} presents the overview of our framework.